dogmaticcentral/CG/README.md

 then load them from mysql shell (as in [07_load_mysql.py](icgc/07_load_mysql.py); alternative: use mysqlimport manually) to read them in wholesale.
 These scripts take care of that part , plus some index creating on the newly loaded tables.
  Make sure to run [08_make_indices.py](icgc/08_make_indices_on_temp_tables.py) - [12_reorganize_mutations.py](icgc/12_reorganize_mutations.py)
- pretty much does not wokr without it at all.
+ pretty much does not work without it at all.

 ### 10_check_mut_etc through 15_cleanup_duplicate_donors
 This is where we depart from ICGC original database architecture - which is pretty much